 The Saucony BOA Switchback 2 trail run shoes use the BOA fit system and “mono panel” construction that puts the lacing tension on the side of the foot to alleviate stress on top.
 The lightweight, minimal sole still has a 4mm drop and 3mm multidirectional lugs for off-road traction.

-Yes, these are made for trails in drier conditions, but I found these were a great fit for shorter training runs over crusty snow, rocky uphills, and patches of mud.
+Yes, these shoes are made for trails in drier conditions, but he found these were a great fit for shorter training runs over crusty snow, rocky uphills, and patches of mud.
 The BOA dial proved an easier way to adjust the fit during a run, especially while wearing gloves.
 And the bootie-like upper rarely let in water despite the lower side closure.

 Lastly, at 9 ounces (men’s size 10) with a 4mm drop, these made for a comfortable mix of weight and cushion.
-As trails dry out, I’ll continue to reach for these on faster trail runs.
+As trails dry out, he’ll continue to reach for these on faster trail runs.

 Tested by: Kurt Barclay, Audience Development